[Post Updated August 7, 2018]

 Last Looks: Usually yelled by the A.D. to Hair, Make-up, and Wardrobe to hurry the eff up with the talent.
 Shooting NOW! (or as one commentor who didn’t appreciate my humor put it “Last Looks = the call for hair, makeup and wardrobe to make final additions/adjustments after seeing the talent in position with all other departments set.”

 Layout Board: Large strips of cardboard or other type of board used to protect floors on location.
 Sometimes people use carpeted mats as well.

-Locations: Short for Locations Manager.
+Locations: Short for Locations Managers.
 See more here.

 Lockdown: Term for standing around making sure people don’t walk onto set during takes

-Martini Shot: The last shot of the day.
+Martini Shot: Aka “Martini” – Term for the last shot of the day.

 Pass Van: Short for Passenger Van.
 These vans drive people where they need to go.